mfbsouza/boislib/README.md

 You give me a contiguous amount of memory, I give you dynamic memory allocation! memmgr implements dynamic memory management.

+### data_structures/circular_queue

+You give me a contiguous amount of memory, I give a queue! circular_queue implements a FIFO data structure.

 ## Contributions

 Want to help out and submit your own library to the project?
 Feel free to!